- States with paid maternity leave policies have had a 20% reduction in female employees leaving their jobs after the birth of a child.

 “Employers should have a policy not just for moms, but for all new parents, including dads, non-birth moms, and parents through adoption and foster care,” said Missy Narula, founder of Exhale Parent.

 By making your policy inclusive, you help all of your employees who might have a child come into their lives feel supported and protected.
-[Are you considering offering paternity leave?
-Check out our story on the benefits of doing so.]

 3. Invite feedback from multiple sources.